Abid-M/Abid-M/README.md

 ## 👋&nbsp;Hello, I'm [Abid](https://abid-miah.info/about-skills/)

-As a recent graduate in Computer Science with Management from Queen Mary University, I bring a strong passion for the tech industry, with a particular focus on software development, engineering, and consulting.
-I am deeply enthusiastic about web development and am dedicated to continuous self-improvement.
-My goal is to aim high and to reach my full potential within a dynamic and fulfilling career.
+Hi!
+I'm Abid, a Junior SDET Consultant, driven by a profound passion for technology.
+My goal is to achieve success in life and my career, striving to reach my fullest potential and make a lasting impact in the dynamic world of technology.

 ## 🛠&nbsp;Tech Stack